asvirdi/ML-workshop-ali/labs/lab 2.md

 25.Instead we will use One Hot Encoding to pre-process our data.
 The process takes categorical variables and converts it into numerical representation without an arbitrary ordering

-26.One Hot Encoding will take the top table
+26.One Hot Encoding will take this table

 | Week |
 | ----- |